 "Trading income" and "Trading losses" include interest received or paid during the fiscal year.
-The year-on-year valuation differences of securities and monetary claims are also recorded in the above-mentioned accounts.
-As for the derivatives, assuming that the settlement will be made in cash, the year-on-year valuation differences are also recorded in the above-mentioned accounts.
+The valuation differences of securities and monetary claims between the end of the fiscal year ended March 31, 2024 and the end of the fiscal year ended March 31, 2025 were also recorded in the above-mentioned accounts.
+As for the derivatives, assuming that the settlement will be made in cash, the valuation differences between the end of the fiscal year ended March 31, 2024 and the end of the fiscal year ended March 31, 2025 were also recorded in the above-mentioned accounts.

-In terms of the evaluation of specific market risks and credit risks for derivative transactions, those fair values are calculated by group basis of the financial assets and liabilities based on net asset or liability after offsetting.
+In terms of the evaluation of specific market risks and credit risks for derivative transactions, those fair values are calculated on a group basis of the financial assets and liabilities based on net asset or liability after offsetting.